FreshRSS/docker-freshrss/README.md

 ### Get FreshRSS

-Note image does NOT include FreshRSS source code!
-You should first get the code from Github:
+Note that the image does NOT include FreshRSS source code!
+You should first get the code from GitHub:

 ```
 $ git clone https://github.com/marienfressinaud/FreshRSS.git FreshRSS